 One big reason behind the immense popularity of the Windows operating system is the abundance of applications across a broad range of genres.
 But as we all know there isn’t one place for all Windows apps, as it is for Android, macOS, or Linux distributions.
-However, the situation has improved quite a bit with several platforms a bundle of applications through a single installer, but such solutions are far from the perfect world.
+However, the situation has improved quite a bit with several platforms and a bundle of applications through a single installer, but such solutions are far from the perfect world.
 Microsoft is planning to fix the problem by bringing an overhaul in the Microsoft Store on Windows 11, but we are yet to find out how that works.

 What is Chocolatey?

-Chocolatey is a free software management automation tool for Windows, which can be used to install programs, deploy runtime binaries or zipped files.
-For a normal user, you can consider it to be the command line program manager or command-line program installer for Windows.
+Chocolatey is a free software management automation tool for Windows, which can be used to install programs, and deploy runtime binaries or zipped files.
+For a normal user, you can consider it to be the command-line program manager or command-line program installer for Windows.
 Chocolatey can be operated in PowerShell for Windows which can be used to install all the available Chocolatey packages, which is impressive, and the possibilities are kind of unlimited with the tool.

 How to install Chocolatey on Windows 11?